-For other ways to access federal court rules, including in print as well as on subscription legal databases like Lexis, Westlaw, and Bloomberg Law, see the Federal Court Rules guide.
+For other ways to access federal court rules, including in print as well as on subscription legal databases like Lexis, Westlaw, and Bloomberg Law (which are available in the library), see the Federal Court Rules guide.
 This guide also details how to access older versions of the court rules.

 The United States Courts website provides links to individual circuit and district court websites, which often provide the local court rules.